apache/mxnet/docs/tutorials/index.md

 #### Python

 - [Matrix Factorization](http://mxnet.io/tutorials/python/matrix_factorization.html)
-*A simple example using maxtrix factorization to discover user preferences in the MovieLens dataset*
+*A simple example using matrix factorization to discover user preferences in the MovieLens dataset*

 - [Auto Encoders](http://mxnet.io/tutorials/unsupervised_learning/auto_encoders.html)
 *An example using a non-linear deep autoencoder to find low dimensional representations for the MNIST dataset*